joel-m-james/joel-m-james.github.io/README.md

 - Selected for a competitive web development fellowship with students from across the 11 CUNY senior colleges where fellows create technical projects using tools such as React, Node + Express, and PostgreSQL.
-- Participated in weekly courses and learned industry best practices for design, implementation, and deployment such as MVC, version control with Git/GitHub, Agile & Scrum with Trello and Slack, test driven development, and CI/CD.
+- Participated in weekly courses and learned industry best practices for design, implementation, and deployment such as MVC, version control with Git/GitHub, Agile & Scrum with Trello and Slack, test-driven development, and CI/CD.
 - Created an application that can calculate the risk of one developing cardiovascular disease with a 70 percent accuracy using numPy and Pandas.

 **Blockchain Research Assistant @ The City College of New York (_February 2021 - June 2023_)**